Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 The moment you have that sketch, you can show it to other people.

-We pushed out the first version of Crazy Egg after only a month to start collecting feedback.
+We pushed out the first version of Crazy Egg, after only a month of development, to start collecting feedback.
 Then, each month, we released an improved version.

 Thanks to our quick release and constant collection of feedback, we had a decent product after only 6 months, which customers were happy to pay for.

 Not only that, but the press and buzz created from releasing the updates publicly helped us to create a waiting list of 10,000 people, by the time we launched Crazy Egg.

 Our customer acquisition cost for these 10,000 paying customers?
 Zero.